Waiting for Bus 6

 Blake

 Yep.
 And don't look at me like that.
-You are the one who thinks nerd jokes are funny.
+You're the one who thinks nerd jokes are funny.

 Alex